-- timeOut: the time in seconds before any test is considerated as unknown.
-Set it to 0 to disable the time-out.
-Will be defaulted as 60. - verboseLevel: the required level to output messages from the testsuite.
-Can be one of those values: error, warning, info, verbose, debug.
-Will be defaulted as info. - reportName: the final report name (without extension).
-Default value is testsuite-report. - customPropertiesExtension: the extension of the custom properties for each test.
-For instance, if it is set to .options, a test named xxx/Test1.class will be associated with xxx/Test1.options.
-If a file exists for a test, the property testsuite.test.properties is set with its absolute path and given to the harnessScript.
-If the test path references a directory, then the custom properties path is the concatenation of the test path and the customPropertiesExtension value.
-By default, custom properties extension is .properties. - commonProperties: the properties to apply to every test of the testsuite.
-Those options might be overridden by the custom properties of each test.
-If this option is set and the file exists, the property testsuite.common. properties is set to the absolute path of the harnessScript file.
-By default, there is not any common properties. - label: the build label.
-Will be generated as a timestamp by the testsuite if not set. - productName: the name of the current tested product.
-Default value is TestSuite. - jvm: the location of your Java VM to start the testsuite (the harnessScript is called as is: [jvm] [...] -buildfile [harnessScript]).
-Will be defaulted as your java.home location if the property is set, or to java. - jvmargs: the arguments to pass to the Java VM started for each test. - testsuiteReportFileProperty: the name of the Ant property in which is stored the path of the final report.

-Default value is testsuite.report.file and path is [outputDir]/[label]/[reportName].xml - testsuiteReportDirProperty: the name of the Ant property in which is store the path of the directory of the final report.
-Default value is testsuite.report.dir and path is [outputDir]/[label] - testsuiteResultProperty: the name of the Ant property in which you want to have the result of the testsuite (true or false), depending if every tests successfully passed the testsuite or not.
+Attribute Description Default value Name The time in seconds before any test is considerated as un- timeOut known.
+Set it to 🧕 to disable the time-out.
+60 The required level to output messages from the testsuite. verboseLe V o Can be one of those values: error, warning, info, info verbose, debug. and a set Norm The final report name (without extension). tootowite worked reportNam testsuite-report customPro The extension of the custom properties for each test.
+For in- .properties stance, it is set to .options , a test named xxx/Test1. class will be associated with xxx/Test1.options.
+If a file exists for a test, the property testsuite.test.properties is set with its absolute path and given to the harnessScript .
+If the test path references a directory, then the custom properties path is the concatenation of the test path and the customPropertiesExtension value. commonPro The properties to apply to every test of the testsuite.
+Those no common properties options might be overheden by the custom properties of each test.
+If this option is set and the file exists, the prop- erty testsuite.common.properties is set to the absolute path of the harnessScript file.
+The build label. time at a set of the set of the set of the label The build label. timestamp of when the testsuite was invoked.
+The newse of the convert tested available was mvokeu. productNa The name of the current tested product. me TestSuite The location of your Java VM to start the testsuite (the j∨m harnessScript is called as is: [jvm] [] -buildfile java.home location if the property [harnessScript]). is set, java otherwise.
+The arguments to pass to the Java VM started for each test.
+None. jvmargs 4 4 4 I The name of the Ant property in which the path of the testevite menent file testsuite Refinal Fejor Sestored.
+Path is [outputDir]/[label]/ testsuite.report.file [reportName].xml 4 4 .
+The name of the Ant property in which is store the path of the tootovito nonont din testsuite Redifectory of the final report.
+Path is [outputDir]/[label]. testsuite.report.dir The name of the Ant property in which you want to have the None testsuite result of the testsuite ( true or false ), depending if every tests successfully passed the testsuite or not.
 Ignored tests do not affect this result.
+1